NULL-OPERATOR/Jitter/README.md

 a java twitter example, using the console

 First crack at a Java project, pretty damn fun, still lots to learn, and a lot of areas to redo, and a vast many more tests that should have been written/need fixing.
-Although I did TDD to begin with, I kept playing/tweaking/changing dramatically things as I learnt more.
+Although I did TDD to begin with, I kept playing/tweaking/changing things too dramatically as I learnt more.

 ----
 #### To run